securitybunker/databunker/API.md

 ```

----

 ## Update user record
 ### `PUT /v1/user/{token,login,email,phone}/{address}`

 ### Explanation

 This API is used to update user record.
-User record can be identified by **token**, **email**, **phone** or **login**.
+User record can be identified by `{token}`,
+`{email}`, `{phone}` or `{login}`.
 On success, this API call returns success status or error message on error.

 ### POST Body Format

 POST Body can contain regular form POST data or JSON.
-When using JSON, you can remove the record from user profile
+When using JSON, you can remove the record from
-by setting it's value to null.
-For example {"key-to-delete":null}.
+user profile by setting it's value to null.
+For example `{"key-to-delete":null}`.

 ### Example:

 The following command will change user name to "Alex".
-An Audit event will be generated showing previous and new value.
+An Audit event will be generated saving
+previous and new value.

 ```
 curl --header "X-Bunker-Token: $XTOKEN" -d 'name=Alex' -XPUT \